Fortunately with appropriate opportunities to explore outdoors as puppies, most working bred spaniels have both of these attributes in bucketfuls.

 The main problem with taking a working spaniel puppy for family walks is that mostly consist of walking in one direction.
 If you constantly walk in straight lines you become predictable.

 In other words until his training is well advanced.
 I know that this is not what most spaniel owners want to hear but it is a change in mindset that transformed my own abilities as a spaniel handler and can do the same for you.

 The Zone of control

 As your spaniel puppy passes the five month mark he will start to become more independent and less reliant on your close presence to feel safe.

+Keep changing direction, keep him guessing, and make a huge fuss of him each time he rushes after you.
 Make yourself the centre of his world and keep him firmly within your zone of control.